 I fill out my declaration forms, lean against the wall and watch the women.
 They have self-assurance and a quiet sexuality that has been squeezed out of their sisters across the border in Afghanistan.

 Framed posters affirming the greatness of Tajikistan and brilliance of its leaders cover the walls.
 Dulled color photos of cheering Tajiks, sheep and snowy mountaintops are locked securely behind polished glass as if they were displays in a museum.
+I finish the paperwork, am cleared for entrance and proceed down a bright, white hallway toward sunlight.

 As I walk outside I am set upon by the ravenous cab drivers.
 They yell in my face and grab at me, pulling my clothes.
 I walked to the end of the parking lot to and spot group of older, mellower cab drivers sitting on a raised platform covered in Persian rugs.